 Did you make some New Year’s Resolutions this year?

 You really should.
-2018 is going to be a growth year for CNC.
-Right here at the beginning is your chance to take on some new challenges and learn some new things that will help ensure you grow too during 2018.
+2022 is going to be a growth year for CNC.
+Right here at the beginning is your chance to take on some new challenges and learn some new things that will help ensure you grow too this year.

 Here are some ideas that will maximize your productivity.
 I always try to make resolutions that save me time so I can do more.
 Seems like the most valuable kind of resolution, doesn’t it?